 I am a licensed professional counselor in Virginia and Maryland.
 I am an approved supervisor in Maryland, Board Certified Counselor (NCC), an Approved Clinical Supervisor (ACS), and Board Certified Telemental-Health provider (BC-TMH).
 I earned my BA in Human Services and MA in Rehabilitation Counseling from the George Washington University.
 I completed a doctoral degree in Counselor Education and Supervision from Virginia Tech.
 For fourteen years I maintained an independent clinical practice specializing in working with adults, children, and families connected to adoption and foster care.
 In addition, I have professional experience working in community mental health, pre natal care clinics, and with immigrant populations.
 I utilize attachment theory, family systems, and trauma informed approaches in clinical practice.
 Currently, I serve as a supervisor to others working towards full licensure.

 I previously served in brick and mortar institutions as a Clinical Assistant Professor overseeing a clinical mental health counseling training clinic, a Director of Clinical Training, and Department Chair prior to my current role as Clinical Assistant Professor/Clinical Training Director at the Family Institute at Northwestern University.

-My research interests examine how school and clinical mental health counselors work with persons adopted transracially and clinical supervision practices with counselors of Color.
+My research interests examine how school and clinical mental health counselors work with persons adopted transracially and clinical supervision practices with BIPOC counselors.
 In addition, I have several peer-reviewed publications related to my research agenda.
 I am 2014 National Board of Certified Counselors Minority Fellowship Program (MFP) Fellow and served on the Minority Fellowship Program Advisory Council.
 In 2019 I was awarded the Excellence in Counselor Education and Supervision, Bridging the Gap Award from the National Board of Certified Counselors Foundation.
 In 2021 I received the Outstanding Leadership Award from the International Association of Marriage and Family Counselors.

 Transracial Adoption Practices